datamindedacademy/infrastructure-management-with-terraform/07_conditional_infrastructure/README.md

 - Additionally, we want to disable root access to the Notebook in production

 - Finally, for the production environment, we want to initiallize the notebook by cloning the `better-infrastructure-management-with-terraform` Git repository (this Git repository) for the notebook users.
-Tip: there is an separate Terraform resource for this requirement.
+Tip: you can do this using two methods: using the `aws_sagemaker_code_repository` resource or the `aws_sagemaker_notebook_instance_lifecycle_configuration`.